Robertn02/Insurance-Claim-Prediction-Machine-Learning-Pipeline-XGBoost-Tweedie/README.md

 ---
 ##  Project Objectives

-Based on the DSO 530 Group Project specification, the goals are:

 1. **Regression Tasks**
    - Predict LC and HALC using advanced regression models that capture skewed claim data.
    - Apply Tweedie-based models to jointly model claim frequency and severity.